 Chinese co-working firm UrWork has raised $178 million in pre-C funding.

 Last month, the company announced that it is partnering with Serendipity Labs for its first New York City location.
-It currently has 88 branches in 22 cities, and has plans to open another 160 locations in 32 cities.
+It currently has 88 branches in 22 cities, and expects to open another 160 locations in 32 cities.
+The planned locations will open in metropolitan areas such as New York, Los Angeles and San Francisco over the next three years.
+UrWork’s expansion is expected to add seven million square feet to its portfolio.